datatabula/supply-chain-elt-pipeline/README.md

 ## Business Problem

 The distributor supplies repair shops and dealerships across Japan with aftermarket parts, where a delayed shipment doesn't just miss an SLA — it means a vehicle sits on the lift and a shop loses a day of billable work.
 Operational data lived across SAP S/4HANA, SAP EWM, a manually maintained TMS spreadsheet, and finance invoice exports — with no system talking to any other.
 Analysts pulled each source separately, cleaned it by hand in Excel, and recalculated the same KPIs in every report.
-The result was predictable: reporting was slow, the same metric came out differently depending on who built the spreadsheet, and by the time a delayed shipment or an invoice mismatch surfaced, it was too late to act on it.
+Reporting was slow, the same metric came out differently depending on who built the spreadsheet, and by the time a delayed shipment or an invoice mismatch surfaced, it was too late to act on it.

 The underlying question this project answers: **how do you standardize operational data from multiple logistics systems into a single trusted layer that produces the same numbers everywhere, every time?**